 We’ve already mentioned the weather but travelling around Scotland at any time of year can be unpredictable no matter how well you plan.
 You just have to embrace the elements.
 Chances are you haven’t come to visit Scotland for its weather and we’ve often found the times we’ve enjoyed places the most have been when it’s anything but sunny.
-There’s nothing more rewarding than sitting in a warm pub, whisky in hand, after a day spent hiking in wind and rain, or even after accidentally standing in mud up to your knees while on a walk (you can ask Tom about that one!)
+There’s nothing more rewarding than sitting in a warm pub, whisky in hand, after a day spent hiking in wind and rain.

 It goes without saying that it pays to be prepared.
 Always pack waterproofs (yes, even on days where your phone says it will be sunny), and, if you can, a spare pair of everything.

-And finally, another one of those things we’ve learnt the hard way – if you are climbing one of Scotland’s many legendary munros (mountains) and you sense the weather might be changing for the worse, head down and don’t risk it.
+And finally, another one of those things we’ve learnt the hard way – if you are climbing one of Scotland’s many legendary munros (mountains) and you sense the weather might be changing for the worse, head down.
+Don’t risk it.
 You don’t want to face a tricky descent, trust us, or even worse get stuck.

 5. Travelling on a budget